The Brazilian Bulldog is an obedient and tenacious dog with great guarding instincts.

-The Campeiro Bulldog is medium in size and is moderately active.
-So, its diet should be formulated for a medium-sized breed with moderate exercise needs.
+The Campeiro Bulldog is medium in size and is highly active.
+So, its diet should be formulated for a medium-sized breed with high exercise needs.
 You can also consult with a vet in your area for better recommendations.

 Children and other pets

 While the Campeiro Bulldog, just like the Brazilian Dogo, might have an aggressive appearance due to its muscular body structure, this breed is very docile with children.
 It is also an easily adaptable dog.